Share

-The interdependencies between projects create complexities for the management of project portfolios within organisations.
+Interdependencies between projects create complexities for the management of project portfolios.
 In times of uncertainty this challenge is even greater due to the difficulties in predicting the flow-on effects from changes to projects in the portfolio.
 Hence, in times of disruptive change a good understanding of project interdependencies is particularly important.

 In a one dimensional world all projects in a portfolio are equally important.
 However, Portfolio Managers know that there are often numerous critical linkages, or interdependencies, between projects which means that some projects have have bigger potential to cause wider disruption than others.

 Now compare the table above with the map of project interdependencies on the right.
 The maps show how projects in a portfolio are linked through interdependencies.
-The bigger the circle is the more projects are relying on it.
-A big red circle has the potential to create significantly more disruption in the portfolio because of its position in the network.
 The 'domino effect' means that delays quickly spread throughout the portfolio.

 The data behind the map is collected using Optimice's ONA Surveys tool, but could also be based on an interface into a project portfolio management system.
 The map dynamically generated and presented in an format which allows users to analyse the portfolio and make management decisions based on facts.